-If you are an editor or film maker that wants to explore VR video and need good enough footage to learn from and for low-end projects: The GoPro Fusion.
-It is a camera that produces high-quality footage for clients with smaller budgets.
+If you are an editor or film maker that wants to explore VR video and need good enough footage to learn from and for low-end projects: The Insta360 ONE.

-Most eventually use Kolor Autopano Video (in conjunction with Kolor Autopano Giga)- on a PC.
-Although it runs on the Mac, all professional stitchers (that is now a whole new job) run it on PCs configured with as many high-end GPU cards as they can afford.
-I've stitched footage from different kinds of camera rig on the Mac, but the rendering speed is very slow: 2-6 fps on a 2013 MacBook Pro.
+In the past, many used Kolor Autopano Video (in conjunction with Kolor Autopano Giga) – on a PC.
+Subscription-based Mistika VR is becoming more popular, and updated more often.
+Although they run on the Mac, most professional stitchers (that is now a whole new job) run them on PCs configured with as many high-end GPU cards as they can afford.
+I’ve stitched footage in AVP (Autopano Video) from different kinds of camera rig on the Mac, but the rendering speed is very slow: 2-6 fps on a 2013 MacBook Pro.

-While learning, if you use the GoPro Fusion (or the more affordable Ricoh Theta V), you'll only be dealing with a very simple stitching boundary - between the front camera and the back camera.
-In this case you can do the stitching with the supplied Mac/PC app (GoPro) or in the cloud (Ricoh).
+While learning, if you use the Insta360 ONE (or the Ricoh Theta V), you’ll only be dealing with a very simple stitching boundary – between the front camera and the back camera.
+In this case you can do the stitching with the free iOS/Android/Mac/PC app (Insta360) or in the cloud (Ricoh).

 I expect that as a tradeoff between quick production and sharing on social media, most viewers will learn to tune out the thin stitching line from these low end rigs and become immersed in the content of VR videos.

-Yes.
-As Tim Dashwood was hired by Apple in early 2017, he has made all his plugins for Final Cut Pro X, Motion 5, Adobe After Effects and Adobe Premiere (on the Mac) free.
-The 360VR Toolbox is used by high-end VR video producers to make 3D VR video - when you make videos that send different images to the left and right eye to get a feeling of depth inside the sphere of video.
+It has been discontinued.
+As Tim Dashwood was hired by Apple in early 2017, he made all his plugins for Final Cut Pro X, Motion 5, Adobe After Effects and Adobe Premiere (on the Mac) free.
+The 360VR Toolbox was used by high-end VR video producers to make 3D VR video – when you make videos that send different images to the left and right eye to get a feeling of depth inside the sphere of video.

-Apple have announced that the next version of Final Cut Pro X (version 10.4) will include 360° spherical video features.
+The current version of Final Cut Pro X (version 10.4) includes 360° spherical video features.

 Spatial audio is sound that responds to where you look inside a spherical video experience.
 For example, if you hear something in your left ear and then turn towards it, you will hear it in both ears equally.
 Many 2017 consumer spherical video cameras record spatial audio.
 Only some video editing applications recognise it, so you may need to use a separate audio editing application to work with spatial audio.
 Facebook acquired a company that made spatial audio plugins for digital audio workstation applications and now supplies the plugins as Facebook 360 Spatial Workstation for free.